By Rido / Shutterstock.com

 By Jacob Lund / Shutterstock.com

 If your dad is struggling to dress himself as he ages, consider giving him some men’s adaptive clothing to make the process easier.
 While he may be resistant to the idea of “fashion for old people,” most shirts and pants actually look like “normal” garments — they’re just easier to put on!
+If hand dexterity is an issue, try shopping from our limited mobility collection or our snap-on clothing collection for easy dressing and disrobing!

 This present is more of a splurge, but it’s the perfect group gift for an older dad who’s been getting into bird watching or astronomy in his retirement years and doesn’t yet own a nice pair of binoculars.
 If you’re not sure what model to get for him, a gift certificate is a great option!